Variational Bayes In Private Settings (VIPS): Background

 where we have made use of Jensen's inequality.
 Due to \eqref{VB_ELBO}, $\mathcal{L}(q)$ is sometimes referred to as a variational lower bound, and in particular, the \emph{Evidence Lower Bound} (ELBO), since it is a lower bound on the log of the model evidence $p(\Dat)$.
 The VBEM algorithm maximises $\mathcal{L}(q)$ via coordinate ascent over parameters encoding $q(\vl, \vm)$, called the variational parameters.
 The E-step optimises the variational parameters pertaining to the latent variables $\vl$, and the M-step optimises the variational parameters pertaining to the model parameters $\vm$.
 Under certain assumptions, these updates have a certain form, as we will describe below.
 These updates are iterated until convergence.

-\paragraph{VB for CE models} VB simplifies to a two-step procedure when the model falls into the Conjugate-Exponential (CE) class of models, which satisfy two conditions \citep{Beal_03}: where natural parameters and sufficient statistics of the complete-data likelihood are denoted by $\vn(\vm)$ and $\vs(\Dat_n, \vl_n)$, respectively.
+\paragraph{VB for CE models} VB simplifies to a two-step procedure when the model falls into the Conjugate-Exponential (CE) class of models, which satisfy two conditions \citep{Beal_03}: where natural parameters and sufficient statistics of the complete-data likelihood are denoted by $\vn(\vm)$ and $\vs(\Dat_n, \vl_n)$, respectively, and $g,f,h$ are some known functions.
 The hyperparameters are denoted by $\tau$ (a scalar) and $\vnu$ (a vector).

 A large class of models fall in the CE family.
 Examples include linear dynamical systems and switching models; Gaussian mixtures; factor analysis and probabilistic PCA; Hidden Markov Models (HMM) and factorial HMMs; and discrete-variable belief networks.
 The models that are widely used but not in the CE family include: Markov Random Fields (MRFs) and Boltzmann machines; logistic regression; sigmoid belief networks; and Independent Component Analysis (ICA).
 We illustrate how best to bring such models into the CE family in a later section.